 - Whether it has to do with public access rights

 - Whether it has to do with a housing situation

 - Or whether it has to do with air travel

 In other words and as an example, an emotional support dog (which we will get into) that is permitted into a residential tenancy situation as an assistance dog, may still not qualify as a service dog under ADA laws, and so may still be excluded from going to a restaurant or another public place.

 Read more on our blog: Service Dog vs Emotional Support Dog

 ADA Definition of Service Animal

-The ADA governs service animals and their users when it comes to public access situations.
+The ADA is most well-known for governing service animals and their users when it comes to public access situations.

 The ADA definition of a service animal is:

 - It must be a dog, and it can be any breed of dog